 Jo Walchester, Rothera Sharp’s Head of Marketing and Business Development, will be taking part in Nottinghamshire Hospice’s ‘Jail & Bail’ event on Thursday 8th November, which will see her locked into a cell at the National Justice Museum for several hours to pay for her “crimes”.

-‘Jail & Bail’ is part of the Hospice’s Hoodwinked campaign, and will see a number of local business people and other personalities arrested by the Sherriff of Nottingham, then tried at the criminal court in the National Justice Museum where they will join Robin Hood in the dock, before being thrown in the cells.
+‘Jail & Bail’ is part of the Hospice’s Hoodwinked campaign, and will see a number of local business people and other personalities arrested by the Sheriff of Nottingham, then tried at the criminal court in the National Justice Museum where they will join Robin Hood in the dock, before being thrown in the cells.

 The offences of the criminals will be determined by their colleagues; in Jo’s case this includes her occasional quick-tempered email responses.
 Hecklers are also encouraged to be present at the trials of the accused to add even more authenticity to the proceedings and see off the criminals as they prepare to do time for their crime.